 When the PHA uses a Safe Harbor income determination from another program, and the family's income subsequently changes, the family is required to report the change to the PHA.
 Depending on when the change occurred, the change may or may not impact the PHA's calculation of the family's total annual income.
 Changes that occur between the time the PHA receives the Safe Harbor documentation and the effective date of the family's annual reexam will not be considered.
 If the family has a change in income that occurs after the annual reexam effective date, the PHA will conduct an interim reexam if the change meets the requirements for performing an interim reexamination as outlined in Chapter 9.
 In this case, the PHA will use third-party verification to verify the change.
 7-I.C.
 7-I.C.
-STREAMLINED INCOME DETERMINATIONS [24 CFR 960.257(c); Notice PIH 2023-27] PHA Policy When the PHA does not use a Safe Harbor income determination from a federal assistance program to determine the family's annual income as outlined above, then PHA will use a streamlined income determinations where applicable.
-Yes - HOTMA New regulatory language from HUD If 90 percent or more of a family's unadjusted income is from fixed income sources: The PHA may streamline the annual reexamination process by applying the verified inflationary adjustment factor to fixed-income sources.

-The family will be required to sign a selfcertification stating that 90 percent or more of their unadjusted income is fixed income and that their sources of fixed income have not changed from the previous year.
+STREAMLINED INCOME DETERMINATIONS [24 CFR 960.257(c); Notice PIH 2023-27] TERMINATIONS [24 CFR 960.257(c); When the PHA does not use a Safe Harbor New regulatory language from HUD If 90 percent or more of a family's unadjusted income is from fixed income sources: The PHA may streamline the annual reexamination process by applying the verified inflationary adjustment factor to fixed-income sources.
+The family will be required to sign a self- certification stating that 90 percent or more of their unadjusted income is fixed income and that their sources of fixed income have not changed from the previous year.
 The PHA will document in the file how the determination that a source of income was fixed was made.
 Third-party verification of non-fixed income will be obtained annually regardless of the percentage of family income received from fixed sources.